TheMaster3558/aiointeractions/docs/getting_started.rst

 Dependencies
 ------------
-The only dependency is `discord.py`
+The only dependency is `discord.py`.
+However, `discord.py` versions from `v2.4` are no longer compatible with the library.

 Installing